How to Cook Lobsters on the Grill without Ruining Them

 Instructions

-Only grill lively, hard-shell lobsters about 1-1/2 pound or larger.
+Only grill lively, hard-shell lobsters about 1-1/2 pounds or larger.
 Smaller lobsters will cook too quickly on the grill.
-The thick, sturdy shell of a hard shell will hold up to the rigors of the grill.
+The thick, sturdy hard shell will hold up to the rigors of the grill.
 You will also enjoy more meat than a watery, soft-shell lobster.
 These are the fragile shell lobsters usually caught in the summertime.

-1. For easy handling, par boil your live lobsters first for approximately 2-3 minutes, drain and cool.
+1. For easy handling, parboil your live lobsters for approximately 2-3 minutes, then drain and cool.

-2. Turn lobster belly side up and cut the lobster lengthwise completely through the meat and shell to yield two halves per lobster.
+2. Turn the lobster belly-side up and cut it lengthwise through the meat and shell to yield two halves per lobster.
 Discard the dark stomach (a gritty sac) that’s located behind the eyes, and the soft green tomally (liver).

-3. Rub olive into the meat as in the grill lobster lobster tails above (step 2).
+3. Rub olive oil into the meat as in the grilled lobster lobster tails above (step 2).

-4. Start the lobster meat side down on grill, and then grill 8-10 minutes, turning once.
+4. Start the lobster meat side down on the grill, and grill for 8-10 minutes, turning once until the shells are lightly charred and the meat is cooked through.
+The tail meat will look opaque and firm, about 3-4 minutes.

 Notes

-Before you begin the thrill of grilling lobster keep these safety measure in mind.
-First and foremost cold seafood needs to stay cold and hot food needs to stay hot.
-To prevent cross contamination wash hands before and after handling raw seafood: do not drip seafood juices on counters, utensils or other foods; thoroughly wash containers that held raw seafood.
-For more common sense safety tips see our safe seafood checklist.
+Before you begin the thrill of grilling lobster, keep these safety measures in mind.
+First and foremost, cold seafood must remain cold, and hot food must remain hot.
+To prevent cross-contamination, wash your hands before and after handling raw seafood.
+Do not drip seafood juices onto counters, utensils, or other foods.
+Thoroughly wash containers that held raw seafood.
+For more common-sense safety tips, see our safe seafood checklist.

 • Author: Lobster Louie